-Indian American entrepreneur Vandana Gopikumar, co-founder of The Banyan and the Banyan Academy of Leadership in Mental Health, is set to receive the 2018 Penn Nursing Renfield Foundation Award for Global Women's Health.
+Vandana Gopikumar, co-founder of The Banyan and the Banyan Academy of Leadership in Mental Health, is set to receive the 2018 Penn Nursing Renfield Foundation Award for Global Women's Health.

 Gopikumar is receiving the award for her work in helping women with mental health problems in India.

-She co-founded both organizations with Vaishnavi Jayakumar.
+The Indian woman co-founded both organizations with Vaishnavi Jayakumar.
 Gopikumar will receive the award – which comes with a $100,000 cash prize – during an event at the University of Pennsylvania on March 21.

 “Dr. Gopikumar embodies the very essence of The Renfield Award, which is given to an individual who demonstrates leadership in improving women’s health,” said Penn Nursing dean Antonia Villarruel in a statement.

 “Over the past 25 years, she and her team have helped more than 10,000 people with mental health issues in India to reintegrate into society.
 Her devotion to helping this community is steadfast and tireless.
 We are happy to recognize her and The Banyan with this much-deserved award,” Villarruel added.

 The Banyan began as a spontaneous and heartfelt response to the visible gaps in care and attention for homeless women with mental health problems, who in the eyes of society simply did not exist, the university said in a news release.